autistic-symposium/blockchain-science-rs/README.md

 <br>

-**This program implements an arb seacher running statistical arbitrage strategies, such as cointegration**
+**This program implements an arb seacher running statistical arbitrage strategies to several exchanges.**

-For more details about this searcher on my Mirror post, **[bot #2: coingator, a rusty statistical arb searcher]()**.
+For more details about this project, check my Mirror post, **[bot #2: coingator, a rusty statistical arb searcher]()**.

 <br>